MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/app-bars.md

 ### App bar buttons

-Both the PrimaryCommands and SecondaryCommands can be populated only with [AppBarButton](/uwp/api/Windows.UI.Xaml.Controls.AppBarButton), [AppBarToggleButton](/uwp/api/Windows.UI.Xaml.Controls.AppBarToggleButton), and [AppBarSeparator](/uwp/api/Windows.UI.Xaml.Controls.AppBarSeparator) command elements.
+Both the PrimaryCommands and SecondaryCommands can be populated only with types that implement the [ICommandBarElement](/uwp/api/windows.ui.xaml.controls.icommandbarelement) interface, which includes [AppBarButton](/uwp/api/Windows.UI.Xaml.Controls.AppBarButton), [AppBarToggleButton](/uwp/api/Windows.UI.Xaml.Controls.AppBarToggleButton), and [AppBarSeparator](/uwp/api/Windows.UI.Xaml.Controls.AppBarSeparator) command elements.

+If you'd like to include a different type of element in your PrimaryCommands or SecondaryCommands, you can use the [AppBarElementContainer](/uwp/api/windows.ui.xaml.controls.appbarelementcontainer) class.
+This will serve as a wrapper for your element and will enable the element to display in a CommandBar.

 The app bar button controls are characterized by an icon and text label.
 These controls are optimized for use in a command bar, and their appearance changes depending on whether the control is used in the command bar or the overflow menu.